Jonathan435/Business-Clocks-Charts/README.md

 ### Builet With
-The DLL is written in VB.NET. <br/>
+The .dll is written in VB.NET. <br/>
 You can also use it with C# projects. <br/>
 Two identical examples are added, for C# and for VB.NET. <br/>
+This is an open source project: [Source Code](https://github.com/Jonathan435/Business-Clocks-Charts/tree/2.1)
 ## Versioning:
 We use [SemVer](http://semver.org/) for versioning.<br/>
 GoalsClock base class has a ```Version``` constant field: use it to check the version number of the libary.